jrihon/thesis/chapters/00_chapter/00_section_03.typ

 In our lab, we employ the AMBER software package to run calculations where we simulate the behaviour of the molecules we want to study.
 To encapsulate the essence of a standard Molecular Dynamics (MD) simulation, a set of molecules are spawned inside a virtually limitless box where they are 'free' to roam about.
 The properties of the molecules are defined by the _force field_, which tells us how the molecules are allowed to behave, and most important, restricts unfavoured behaviour.
-Every MM software package, like AMBER, has a specific interpretation of a force field.
+Every MM software package, like AMBER (@eq-AMBER), has a specific implementation of a force field.

 //The quantum mechanical section makes the reader understand that the energy of a molecular system is defined by the position of the nuclei, to which the electrons will accomodate for an optimal position in space.
 We know that molecules are dynamic in nature, but trying to log the movement of a large set of atoms - like a protein - through QM would be nearly impossible as these calculations are incredibly resource intensive.
 //By abstracting properties of the molecules we want to describe, we can achieve make these molecules move and interact with eachother through classical particle physics.